DynamicDevices/IoT-Interview-Questions/README.md

 - How can you verify that it will last 5 years on one battery ?

 - How do you use an earth plane to improve EMC ?

+- Do you know what an oscilloscope is?
+Can you use one?

+- Your I2C isn't working; what should you check?
+How might a 'scope help?

+## Communications Experience

+- What tool do you recommend for passing messages around?

+## Cloud Awareness

+- IoT services offered by the main cloud providers and see which ones they know about and the use cases, etc.

 ## Security Awareness